Smith replaces Glocer as Thomson Reuters CEO

 Smith, 52, is the former head of Thomson U.S. newspaper operations.
 During his tenure, the company became one of the first media companies to shift away from the declining newspaper business to focus on electronic publishing.

 Glocer is credited with rescuing Reuters a decade ago through a sweeping cost-cutting program, when the company's performance and stock price swooned following the dotcom bust.
-He later engineered the acquisition by Thomson Corp for about $17.2 billion (10.96 billion pounds), a 40 percent premium to Reuters share price at the time.
+He later engineered the acquisition by Thomson Corp for about $17.2 billion, a 40 percent premium to Reuters share price at the time.

 Glocer, 52, broke with Reuters tradition when he took over in 2001 as the then British company's first American and first nonjournalist chief executive.